The following is an announcement from The Origins Network:

 Users can also select to display an image of the petition itself from each area where it was signed (not including all the signatures).

-Full information about the William Smith O’Brien Petition and about O’Brien himself, can be found on Irish Origins at http://www.irishorigins.com
+Full information about the William Smith O'Brien Petition and about O'Brien himself, can be found at: http://www.originsnetwork.com/help/popup-aboutio-obrien.htm

-In addition, British Origins subscribers will now be able to search over 1.6 million names from the 1841 English Census with the addition of Essex and Suffolk counties.
+Subscribers to The Origins Network Total Access package or to British Origins, will now be able to search over 2 million names from the 1841 Census now that the additional counties of Essex, Norfolk and Suffolk are now available on www.britishorigins.com .

 A further source of genealogical data available to British Origins subscribers is now available in the form of the Apprentices of Great Britain.
-Over 350,000 apprentice records from all over Great Britain (about 20% are Scottish) are now available for searching exclusively at http://www.britishorigins.com
+Over 350,000 apprentice records from all over Great Britain (about 20% are Scottish) are now available for searching exclusively on British Origins.

 They are of exceptional value to the family history researcher, containing the name of the apprentice, in most cases the name of the apprentice's parent or guardian (usually the father, though sometimes the mother, if the father was dead), the place the apprentice came from, his father's trade, the name of the master to whom he was indentured, the master's trade, the place where the master lived, and the value of the premium paid to the master for taking on the apprentice.